 If this is at the end of the month when wages and invoices are due, the business owner or Finance Manager may be desperate to sort the problem out and this reduces rational thinking.

-The most common passwords can be hacked in seconds.
+It’s possible to hack the most common passwords in seconds.
 The most common one (123456) will be hacked in 0.4 seconds.
 Changing to !!123456!! means it would take a year to hack.